dantin/environment-setup/README.md

 ## Background

-As a backend developer, I spend most of time working on Linux, as a result, I usually need to maintain simillar software between those Linux box.
+As a backend developer, I spend most of time working on Linux, as a result, I usually need to maintain simillar software on those Linux boxes.

-Inspired by the **DRY** priciple, I create this project as a helper library to setup those tools automatically.
+Inspired by the **DRY** priciple, I create this project as an assistant to help me setting those tools.

+> DRY: Don't Repeat Yourself.

 ## Install